-We recommend several different types of roofing materials for mountain properties, and the material that is best for your house will depend on a few factors.
+We recommend several different types of roofing materials for Arizona mountain properties, and the material that is best for your house will depend on a few factors.
 Give our team at Polaris Roofing Systems a call or read on to learn about our premium roofing options for homes in the mountains.

 Composite roofing products last longer, are more durable, and are much more aesthetically, and architecturally pleasing than traditional roofing materials.
 Composite roofing shingles are perfect for any climate or region in the world and they come in several styles include slate, cedar shake and barrel tile!
 Other plastic shingles can become brittle and break in freezing climates.
 Most composite roofing materials can withstand the hottest and coldest of climates.

 Composite roof tile is made of compressed recycled plastics & other sustainable materials.
 This creates a roofing tile that is much lighter in weight and more durable.
 Composite roofing products are nearly identical to their natural counterparts and are virtual maintenance free.
 Ask us for a sample!

 Clay roof tiles are an attractive and popular roofing option in Arizona.
 Their smooth, artistic appearance can improve your home’s curb appeal and even add value if you decide to sell.
 They are weather-resistant and durable enough to withstand snow, rain, and heavy winds.
 They also do a nice job keeping your house cool during periods of high heat.

 However, clay roof tiles are some of the most expensive roofing materials on the market, and they can sometimes experience damage after a severe snowstorm or hailstorm.
 Clay tiles are also heavier than other roofing options, and some homes are not built to hold the weight of this sturdy material.